alheijn/llm/readme.md

+# It's not pretty and it doesn't work well
+Still, enough time went into this project

 # Computational Linguistics - Project Objective
 Use the Mistral-7B model to identify topics in a small dataset and cluster the documents thematically.
 The focus is on implementing a simple practical solution optimized for the available